 Let me start off by saying that I am not a King James Only guy.
 I think the KJV could be improved in some areas.
 Namely the fixing of the Granville Sharp constructions and the misuse of kill in place of murder.
 Most of the changes to more "modern" versions are not demonic, in my opinion.
 I use the KJV, MEV, ESV, NASB, CSB, NLT, and a handful of other ones.
+I even preach from the ESV on Wednesday nights.
 I believe that all of them convey the core doctrines of Christianity accurately enough for the Holy Spirit to save.
 I do affirm the Chicago Statement as well.

 The Confession of Faith

 Before we dive into the critical issues of the verse in question, let’s look at the Biblical story:

 26 Now an angel of the Lord spoke to Philip, saying, “Arise and go toward the south along the road which goes down from Jerusalem to Gaza.”
 This is desert.
 27 So he arose and went.
 And behold, a man of Ethiopia, a eunuch of great authority under Candace the queen of the Ethiopians, who had charge of all her treasury, and had come to Jerusalem to worship, 28 was returning.
 And sitting in his chariot, he was reading Isaiah the prophet.
 29 Then the Spirit said to Philip, “Go near and overtake this chariot.”

 30 So Philip ran to him, and heard him reading the prophet Isaiah, and said, “Do you understand what you are reading?”

 31 And he said, “How can I, unless someone guides me?”
 And he asked Philip to come up and sit with him.
 32 The place in the Scripture which he read was this:

 “He was led as a sheep to the slaughter;

 And as a lamb before its shearer is silent,